Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• The maximum days below previous high over 5 years of Gold-USD Low volatility Sub-strategy is 170 days, which is smaller, thus better compared to the benchmark GLD (897 days) in the same period.
+• Looking at the maximum time in days below previous high water mark of 171 days in the last 5 years of Gold-USD Low volatility Sub-strategy, we see it is relatively smaller, thus better in comparison to the benchmark GLD (897 days)

-• Looking at maximum days below previous high in of 170 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to GLD (436 days).
+• Looking at maximum days under water in of 125 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to GLD (145 days).

 AveDuration: